What is PMOS (formerly known as PCOS)?

 - enlarged ovaries or multiple cysts

-PCOS Treatment
+PMOS Treatment

-Stony Brook has developed an interdisciplinary PCOS program, with the goals of providing faster diagnoses, and easier access to an interdisciplinary group of specialists who can manage the various components of treatment.
+Stony Brook has developed an interdisciplinary PMOS program, with the goals of providing faster diagnoses, and easier access to an interdisciplinary group of specialists who can manage the various components of treatment.
 The clinical team may include endocrinologists, gynecologists, fertility experts, nutritionists, dermatologists and mental health providers as they are needed.

 Every patient’s symptoms and goals are different and they may change over time.
-Nutrition and weight loss programs are paramount to help improve many of the symptoms of PCOS and prevent other negative health consequences.
+Nutrition and weight loss programs are paramount to help improve many of the symptoms of PMOS and prevent other negative health consequences.
 Many patients use hormone therapy to regulate their periods and improve excess hair growth and acne.
-A medication called Metformin may be prescribed for PCOS to help control blood sugar levels and obesity.
+A medication called Metformin may be prescribed for PMOS to help control blood sugar levels and obesity.
 Other aesthetic programs like laser hair removal may be helpful for those troubled by unwanted hair growth.
 For women struggling to conceive, medications can be used to help ovulation happen.

 Because every patient may have slightly different symptoms and require a unique treatment plan, a dedicated nurse navigator will work with you as your main contact for patients and help them to arrange appointments and manage their treatment plan.
-A nutritionist is available to support you in healthy nutrition choices and teach you how to lose weight with PCOS.
+A nutritionist is available to support you in healthy nutrition choices and teach you how to lose weight with PMOS.

 Ashley M. Budden, MSNED, RN,

-Nurse Navigator PCOS
+Nurse Navigator PMOS

 For questions or more information about the PCOS Center